 Similar penalties apply for groups of people involved in networks or drug rings.

-When all is said and done, the law makes absolutely no exceptions for illegal narcotics list drugs when violations occur.
+When all is said and done, the law makes absolutely no exceptions for illegal substances on the narcotics list when violations occur.

-If you need help overcoming an addiction to narcotics, call 800-934-1582(Who Answers?) now to learn about your treatment options and get the help you need.
+If you need help overcoming an addiction to narcotics, call 800-934-1582(Sponsored) now to learn about your treatment options and get the help you need.

 the Take-Away